Finding a Top Financial Advisor Firm in Pittsburgh, Pennsylvania

 Hunter Associates has been in business since 1992.
 The independent wealth management firm is principally owned by Hunter Associates Holdings LLC.
 Hunter Associates says its founder, David Hunter, created the firm "with a strong emphasis on identifying and achieving our clients' financial goals through a combination of brokerage and investment services."

 That emphasis is the firm's mission today as it guides its clients through establishing an investment plan and creating an investment philosophy.

 The firm's services include individual portfolio management and financial planning.
-Uniquely, the firm offers two types of financial planning: Strategic Plans and Focused Advice.
-Its Focused Advice is best for investors with complex financial situations who need tailored advice and planning, while its Strategic Plans are designed for investors who are working towards a certain objective, like estate planning, charitable giving, legacy planning, college funding, retirement strategies or tax planning.
+It has offerings for investors with complex financial situations who need tailored advice and planning, as well as more traditional services, like estate planning, charitable giving, legacy planning, college funding, retirement strategies or tax planning.